tapstoone/inscan/readme.md

     ```

 ## TODO
+- [ ] Indexer: add data indxer for each protocol to identify the invalid event and support transfer event
+- [ ] API:
-- [ ] speed up: iterator each txs of block and check which protocol this tx is.
+- [ ] Optimize: iterator each txs of block and check which protocol this tx is.

 ## Reference
 - https://github.com/ordinals/ord